Bottleneck at the Border in Middle East E-Commerce

 While the future for cross-border e-commerce in the Middle East appears to hold much promise, the region, its governments, and retailers have some hurdles to surmount, as consumers increasingly seek convenient and affordable online shopping experiences.

-bold text To some extent, the problems mirror those experienced elsewhere as e-commerce growth changes the dynamics of international shipping.
+To some extent, the problems mirror those experienced elsewhere as e-commerce growth changes the dynamics of international shipping.
 Nevertheless, when e-commerce expansion meets outmoded and inadequate border processes, the result can be discouraging for all but the largest, most resilient retail enterprises.

 The GCC Under the World Bank’s Spotlight